A direct controlled-phase gate between microwave photons

-Finally, we analyze the gate quality on different basis states in the 0/1 encoding by tracking the state fidelities after applying multiple CZ operation.
-From a linear fit to the fidelity decay, we extract an average infidelity per gate of 2.6\% and 3\%, when the control is in $|0\rangle$ or $|1\rangle$, respectively.
-The infidelity is dominated by cavity decoherence during the gate, which are pronounced due to drive-induced decay~\cite{carde2025flux, boissonneault2009dispersive, dai2026characterization} and dressed dephasing~\cite{boissonneault2008nonlinear, gambetta2006qubit}.
-Our results are in good agreement with the outcome of full master equation simulations (shaded regions), where we simulate the evolution of the experimentally reconstructed initial state under the cross-Kerr dynamics that include driven cavity decoherences.
+Finally, we analyze the gate quality on different basis states in the 0/1 encoding by tracking the state fidelities after applying multiple CZ operations.
+From a linear fit to the fidelity decay, we extract an average infidelity per gate of $3.2\,\mathord{\pm}\,0.4$\%, $3.9\,\mathord{\pm}\,0.2$\% and $4.3\,\mathord{\pm}\,0.3$\%, when the control is in $|0\rangle$, $|1\rangle$ or $|+\rangle$, respectively.
+The infidelity is dominated by cavity decoherence during the gate, which is pronounced due to drive-induced decay~\cite{carde2025flux, boissonneault2009dispersive, dai2026characterization} and dressed dephasing~\cite{boissonneault2008nonlinear, gambetta2006qubit}.
+Our results are in good agreement with the outcome of full master equation simulations (shaded regions in Fig.\,\ref{fig:fig3_01}(e)), where we simulate the evolution of the experimentally reconstructed initial state under the cross-Kerr dynamics that include driven cavity decoherences.
 The width of the shaded bands corresponds to a $\mathord{\pm} \,10\%$ variation in the coherence parameters, reflecting the typical day-to-day fluctuations observed in the system.
-We quantified the limitation due to the natural cavity decoherence by preparing the state $|\text{+}\rangle|\text{+}\rangle$ and reconstructing it after an idle time equivalent to the duration of several CZ gates (black line).
-The resulting infidelity, 0.5\% per gate, matches the expected value based on the bare lifetimes and the gate duration.
+We quantify the limitation imposed by the natural cavity decoherence by tracking the state fidelity of $|\text{+}\rangle|\text{+}\rangle$ after an idle time equivalent to the duration of several CZ gates (black line).
+The resulting infidelity, $0.7\,\mathord{\pm}\,0.3$\% per gate, matches the expected value based on the bare lifetimes and the gate duration.

-To demonstrate the compatibility with multi-photon encodings, we apply the engineered cross-Kerr interaction to the biased-erasure encoding in the 0/2 subspace.
-This offers two key advantages: first, the effective coupling strength increases due to the bosonic enhancement; second, standard photon-number parity checks via auxiliary transmons can be interleaved during and after the operation to detect and correct for errors, partially mitigating the drive-induced decay.
+To demonstrate the compatibility with multi-photon encodings, we apply the engineered cross-Kerr interaction to the 0/2 subspace, which forms a biased-erasure encoding.
+This higher photon subspace offers two key advantages: first, the effective coupling strength increases due to the bosonic enhancement; second, standard photon-number parity checks via auxiliary transmons can be interleaved during and after the operation to detect and correct for errors, partially mitigating the drive-induced decay.